General Election 2019: What do you want to know?

 General Election 2019: Your Questions Answered

-Here in the North West, more than 70 seats will be up for grabs at the general election on 12 December.
+Here in the East of England, more than 70 seats will be up for grabs at the general election on 12 December.

-We have a lot of marginal constituencies in our region, so the chances are you'll be getting a lot of leaflets through your door, politicians on your doorstep, and adverts filling your social media feeds.

 But is there something you want to know before you cast your vote?